Guiguinto: History

 In 1800, an Augustinian friar erected a small chapel in what is now barrio Santa Rita.
 In 1873, roads were constructed in barrio Malis.
 The people barrios of Pritil, Tabe, and Cutcut even those days were mostly farmers.
 During Holy Week, villagers of barrio Tuktukan held contest for the hardest egg shells (chicken, duck or goose by knocking eggs together (Tuktukan)).
 The women tried to help each other in singing the "Panica".

 Just before the outbreak of the revolution of 1896, the town people of Guiguinto were ordered to sleep in the town at night and to work in their fields only in the day.
 This was said to have been suggested by the town priest to the authorities because of rumors that many of the town people were joining the secret revolutionary society, the Katipunan.
 Guiguinto eventually contributed many soldiers to the 1896 revolution.

 At the time of American occupation, the new colonizers reorganized the Province of Bulacan into 19 municipalities from the original 26.
 Under populated town were subordinated with the large one and the town of Guiguinto was integrated in the town of Bulakan for almost 11 years.
 In 1915, Guiguinto regain its township again with Antonio Figueroa as its municipal mayor of the modern period.
 The town's population was then about 4,000.
 The 1960 census placed Guiguinto's population at 10,629.
-Guiguinto is bounded on the east by the town of Balagtas, on the west by Malolos City, on the north by Plaridel, and on the south by Bulacan.

 Geography

-Guiguinto is 34 km from Manila and 11 km from Malolos City.
+Guiguinto is 34 km from Manila and 11 km from Malolos.

 With the continuous expansion of Metro Manila, Guiguinto is part of Manila's built-up area which reaches San Ildefonso, Bulacan at its northernmost part.